 Sometimes, the lender will charge an origination fee for processing the loan.
 This fee may be as high as 6-8% of the loan and usually is taken right off the top of the borrowed amount.

-If your loan will have this fee, be sure to factor it into the amount you apply for, to ensure adequate funding for your needs.
+If your loan will have this fee, be sure to factor it into the amount you apply for to ensure adequate funding for your needs.

 Additionally, since lenders make their money from the interest you pay, they may include a pre-payment penalty in your loan terms.
-If you pay off the note early, the penalty helps to offset some of the interest revenue lost.

 Before committing to a personal loan, read all of the terms carefully so you can be sure the monthly payment fits into your budget.
-And ensure you understand precisely what the loan will ultimately cost you.

 Alternatives to a Personal Loan